brandongregory/dndhelp/src/5e-build-guides/unarmed-brawler.md

 Why would you use this?
 If an enemy keeps getting away from you (like an enemy who can fly or run up walls), this prevents them from fleeing out of reach.
 You may want to take advantage of effects in the field, or nullify enemy advantages from effects—for instance, dragging an enemy into the Cleric’s Spirit Guardians range and preventing them from fleeing, or grabbing an enemy that’s hiding in darkness and dragging them out into a brighter area so your allies can hit them more effectively.

 One other nasty combination is with shoving.
 Shoving works much like grappling—you make an Athletics check, and the opponent contests it with either Athletics or Acrobatics.
-You can either shove an opponent away from you, or down onto the ground.
+You can either shove an opponent away from you or down onto the ground.
 While an enemy is prone on the ground, all melee attacks against them are made with advantage.
 Here’s the trick: getting up from the ground takes half your movement.
 If your movement is 0 (like when you’re grappled), you can’t get up.
 So if you grapple and then shove an opponent, the only way they can get up is by beating you in an Athletics or Acrobatics check.
 If you have a few melee attackers in your party, this can turn the tables against a single opponent.

 ## <a name="unarmed-fighter-build-basics"></a>Unarmed Fighter Build Basics